hpc/charliecloud/doc/ch-run_desc.rst

     below).

   :code:`--no-home`
-    Do not bind-mount your home directory (by default, your home directory is mounted at :code:`/home/$USER` in the container).
+    By default, your host home directory (i.e., :code:`$HOME`) is bind-mounted at guest :code:`/home/$USER`.
+This is accomplished by mounting a new :code:`tmpfs` at :code:`/home`, which hides any image content under that path.
+If this is specified, neither of these things happens and the image's :code:`/home` is exposed unaltered.

+  :code:`--no-passwd`
+    By default, temporary :code:`/etc/passwd` and :code:`/etc/group` files are created according to the UID and GID maps for the container and bind-mounted into it.
+If this is specified, no such temporary files are created and the image's files are exposed.

   :code:`-t`, :code:`--private-tmp`
-    Use container-private :code:`/tmp` (by default, :code:`/tmp` is shared with the host).
+    By default, :code:`/tmp` is shared with the host.
+If this is specified, a new :code:`tmpfs` is mounted on the container's :code:`/tmp` instead.

   :code:`--set-env=FILE`, :code:`--set-env=VAR=VALUE`
     set environment variable(s), either as specified in host path :code:`FILE`,